 Is Sedation Dentistry right for you?

-Call 1-844-9SMILES if you would like to schedule an appointment.
+Call 1-844-9SMILES or contact us online if you would like to schedule an appointment.
 At your appointment, talk to your doctor if you feel like you might need to be sedated during your upcoming procedure.
 All of our staff is happy to help make your experience more comfortable and enjoyable.